Senior Lecturer

-Research areas: academic responses to religious diversity; deliberative democracy; ethical technology; extended mind theory (EMT); hermeneutics; metaphysics; methodology in the study of religion; political and social theory; print/codex information technology; scientific studies of religion; secularization theory; situated religious cognition; tolerance and antibigotry studies.
+Research areas: deliberative democracy; ethical technology; extended mind theory (EMT); hermeneutics; metaphysics; methodology in the study of religion; political and social theory; print/codex information technology; scientific studies of religion; secularization theory; situated religious cognition; tolerance and antibigotry studies.

 Address: School of Humanities, Creative Industries and Social Sciences, Office SR169, The University of Newcastle, Callaghan, NSW, 2308, Australia